microconfig/microconfig/README.md

 So Microconfig allows specifying list of service names on a special environment descriptor and then use only env name to build configs for all services listed on that descriptor.

+Also you can configure you deployment tool to read env descriptor to know which services to deploy.

-Environments descriptors must be in {condigRoot}/'envs' folder.
+Environments descriptors must be in {configRoot}/'envs' folder.
 ```
 repo
 └───components